autosapien/CarND-Vehicle-Detection/README.md

 It is important to note that when detecting cars we need to again use the same normalized vector with the features in the correct order to get the right predictions.

-The scaler need not be computed on everytime the detection is done.
-Once the input set and feature vector are finalized the scalar can be saved to disk and reloaded when needed
+The scaler need not be computed on every time the detection is done.
+Once the input is set and feature vector finalized the scalar can be saved to disk and reloaded when needed.

 ```
 if classify: